EvilCrypto/mbpos-resources/linux-masternode-setup.md

 #### Step 3 - Install the bitcoin Personal Package Archive (PPA)

-Bifrost requires a version of the Berkely Database library that is no longer part of base Ubuntu installations, but it is provided by the bitcoin core team.
+MasterBitPOS requires a version of the Berkely Database library that is no longer part of base Ubuntu installations, but it is provided by the bitcoin core team.

 In your console, enter the following command: